php-fig/fig-standards/proposed/PSR-Cache.md

 *    Miss - An item is considered missing from the cache when it isn't there or has expired.
 Additional "miss" conditions can be defined by the implementing library, however the current ones can not be ignored (at no point should an expired item not be considered a miss).

+*    Calling Library - The library that actually needs the cache services, this library will expect an object that fits the interfaces below but will have no knowledge of how they're actually implemented.

+*    Implementing Library - Responsible for implementing the interface, this is the library that provides caching services to anyone who calls it.

 ## Data